maxpsq/solr-geonames/README.md

 cd bin
 ./download allCountries.zip
 ```
 The download utility will save the file into the dumps directory.
-This is the place to move the file you evantually downloaded from your Internet browser.
+This is the place to move the file you eventually downloaded from your Internet browser.

 Call the utility to <b>inflate the zip archive</b> into the dumps directory
 ```